openssl/openssl/CONTRIBUTING.md

     finding code formatting mistakes and other coding style nits.
     Where `gcc` or `clang` is available, you should use the `--strict-warnings` `Configure` option.
 OpenSSL compiles on many varied
     platforms: try to ensure you only use portable features.
-Clean builds via GitHub Actions and AppVeyor are required.
+    Clean builds via GitHub Actions are required.
 They are started automatically whenever a PR is created or updated by committers.

     [coding style]: https://www.openssl.org/policies/technical/coding-style.html